brotkrueml/schema/Documentation/Developer/ViewHelpers.rst

 Every type view helper starts with :html:`<schema:type.xxx>` where :html:`xxx` is the lower camel case variant of the schema.org type name.

+.. versionchanged:: 3.0
+   If the type name starts with a number (for example, `3DModel`) then the first number of the view helper is written out (:html:`<schema:type.threeDModel`).

 The according properties (like `givenName` and `familyName`) are attributes.
 You can find a list of all available properties for a specific type on the schema.org page, for example, for the `person`_.